mveril/QUESTDB_website/README.md

 #### datafileBuilder

-A python script to generate data from custom \LaTeX input file see  [examples](exdatabaseLCPQ/src/branch/master/docs/examples).
+A python script to generate data from custom LaTeX input file see  [examples](exdatabaseLCPQ/src/branch/master/docs/examples).

 #### metarecover

-the metarecover bash script is used to regenerate the metadata from the previous git history state.
+the `metarecover` bash script is used to regenerate the metadata from the previous git history state.
-So you can remove a data file to regenerate it from a LaTeX input file with datafileBuilder and recover the metadata from the previous version using metarecover.
+So you can remove a data file to regenerate it from a LaTeX input file with `datafileBuilder` and recover the metadata from the previous version using `metarecover`.